FAQ

 Do I have to request refills of naltrexone?

 Yes, reach out to your Alcure provider when you're down to about 10 days' worth of naltrexone to allow lead time.
-Sometimes your provider may refill a greater number of tablets over prior prescriptions depending upon your progress and overall situation.
-Always reach out well in advance before you're completely out, though.

 Can I get reimbursed from my medical insurance?